What is a credit report?

 Your credit report – also known as your credit file – consists of information about your past financial behaviour.

-The video below explains three key facts you need to know about your credit report.
+The video above explains three key facts you need to know about your credit report.

 Every time you apply for a loan, credit card or mortgage, your credit report will be used to help lenders decide whether your application should be approved or rejected.

 If accepted, the information in your credit report will also determine the interest rate you pay.